Skip to main content

 Trip Details

 Explore Eastern Montana’s fascinating badlands by day (including Montana’s largest state park) and renowned dark skies by night.
 This trip also includes water recreation at Fort Peck Lake, plus museums and friendly small towns along the way.
-Optional add-on day exploring Little Bighorn Battlefield National Monument.
+An optional add-on day gives you time to explore Little Bighorn Battlefield National Monument.
+For even more places to enjoy Montana’s dark skies, visit Montana’s Trail to the Stars, which gives details on more than 45 great spots for stargazing across Eastern Montana.

 Day 1